sanathnair09/cs169/README.md

 # UCI CS 169/268 Fall 2023

 ## About
 This is all the files/work for CS 169.
-There were no quizes for our quarter even though it is mentioned in the sylabus.
+There were ***no quizes for our quarter*** even though it is mentioned in the sylabus. ***Attendance was required***, an attendance sheet was passed during class where you had to sign.
+In addition, participation was graded on an honor system and was a check on the attendance sheet.

 ## Files
 ```